ZacharyWesterman/paisley/README.md

 - Convert string to lowercase: `lower(text) -> string`
 - Convert string to uppercase: `upper(text) -> string`
 - Capitalize the first letter of every word: `camel(text) -> string`
-- Replace all occurrences of a sub-string: `replace(text, search, replace) -> string`
+- Replace all occurrences of a substring: `replace(text, search, replace) -> string`
 - Serialize data to a JSON string: `json_encode(data) -> string`
 - Deserialize data from a JSON string: `json_decode(text) -> any`
 - Convert a string to base64: `b64_encode(text) -> string`